European System Providing Refueling, Infrastructure and Telecommunications

-The European System Providing Refueling Infrastructure and Telecommunications (ESPRIT) is a planned module of the Lunar Gateway.
+The European System Providing Refueling Infrastructure and Telecommunications (ESPRIT) is an under construction module of the Lunar Gateway.
 It will provide refueling through additional xenon and hydrazine capacity for use in the Power and Propulsion Element's ion engines and hydrazine thrusters.
 It will also provide additional communications equipment, a habitation area, and storage.
 It will have a launch mass of approximately 10000 kg, a length of 6.4 m, and a diameter of 4.6 m.
 ESA awarded two parallel design studies for ESPRIT, one mostly led by Airbus in partnership with Comex and OHB and one led by Thales Alenia Space.
 The construction of the module was approved in November 2019.
 On 14 October 2020, Thales Alenia Space announced that they had been selected by ESA to build the ESPRIT module.

-The module is currently slated to launch as a co-manifested payload on Artemis 5 in 2029.
+The module is currently slated to launch as a co-manifested payload on Artemis V in 2030.
 1.5 tons of cargo will be packed inside the module for launch.